Unemployment Fraud Defense in Princeton, NJ

-What Is Unemployment Fraud?
+What is Unemployment Fraud?

 Unemployment fraud, or unemployment insurance fraud, is when a claimant who would not normally be eligible for unemployment insurance benefits receives unemployment benefits unlawfully.
 Unemployment fraud can take a lot of forms, including: